 Fresh water at the island is in tanks connected to roof catchments.
-With a normal wet season fresh water supplies are limited but adequate and are delivered to the shack by a tap in the freezer room.
-All other water taps provide salt water and most deliver hot water via the solar hot water system.
+With a normal wet season fresh water supplies are adequate.
+All water taps provide fresh water.
 The salt water supply is pumped up to the tank on the hill during high tide.
 This pump is operated by the skipper.
-Group leaders should ascertain the current fresh water situation from any earlier group.
-Some groups choose to take small quantities of bottled water for cooking and drinking.
+Group leaders should ascertain the current fresh water situation from the skipper.
+Some groups choose to take small quantities of bottled water for drinking.
 It may be that the desalinator will supply sufficient fresh water to use for showers and washing up but please monitor this closely and care should be taken that there is always plenty of salt water in the tanks on the hill to supply the desal plant.
 Please leave the operation of this to the Skipper.

 The charter agreement for the game fishing boat requires the owner to employ the skipper who has been approved by the Committee.
 To avoid confusion only the group leader should discuss with the skipper daily fishing times and locations.
 The skipper will comply with any reasonable request from the group leader in this regard however the skipper has the right to make the final decision if the weather or other safety factors become relevant.
 Group members should only participate in the operation of the boat at the specific request and under the general supervision of the skipper.
 Most members prefer to look after their own bait, gaffing and filleting but if any assistance is required in these areas the skipper will normally oblige.